Trump sharply criticizes Netanyahu over intelligence failure in latest sign of soured relationship – KION546

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s David Wright, Veronica Stracqualursi and Alayna Treene contributed to this report.
+CNN’s Brian Rokus, David Wright, Veronica Stracqualursi and Alayna Treene contributed to this report.